Monday, August 16, 2010

 The cinema, circa 1941.

-Dad's cinematic tastes are quite varied although in the years since Star Wars he hasn't totally connected with the space fantasy/sci-fi genre in the way that I have.
+Dad's cinematic tastes are quite varied, although in the years since Star Wars he hasn't totally connected with the space fantasy/sci-fi genre in the way that I have.
 Dad was schooled in the classic political thrillers like "Three Days of The Condor", "The Marathon Man", "The Conversation" - all films that I like very much.
-But Star Wars was different for him I think in that it was truly an 'event film'.
-Everyone was talking about it - even the rough and tough coal miners that worked the Cut nearby and the power station workers.
-There was something about Star Wars that crossed boundaries and became accessible to everyone.
+But Star Wars was different for him in that, even he could appreciate it was an 'event film'.
+Everyone was talking about it - even the rough and tough coal miners and power station workers.
+There was something about Star Wars that crossed boundaries.
+It was accessible to everyone.

-My memories of my first viewing are kinda clear but they are fractured - if you can understand that.
-I recall them as fleeting vignettes of movement, color and place.
-There are three memories that stand out from that evening in the first instance.
+My memories of that first viewing are clear but fractured, fleeting vignettes of movement, color and place, though there are three distinct memories that stand out.
 First and foremost was the foyer of the cinema.
-It's lighting was subdued but the old school flashing Hollywood styled lights I can remember.
+It's lighting was soft but I can remember the old school flashing Hollywood styled lights in the concession area.
 The carpet in that foyer was deep red, very plush, the kind you could sink up to your knees in.
-At least that's how I remember it.
-I'm going to take a punt here and say that I had my first taste popcorn.
+I'm going to take a punt here and say that I had my first taste of popcorn.
 And I think Dad was a choc top fan - spearmint - but I'll have to confirm that.

 The cinema itself.
-Well - that was simply the most amazingly awesome room I had ever been in up to that point.
-It was vast, cavernous and the screen - oh my god - that screen.
-Thee biggest TV I had ever seen.
-I was just gobsmacked by it.
+Well - that was simply the most amazingly awesome room I had ever been in.
+Vast and cavernous and the screen - oh my god - that screen!!
+I was gobsmacked by it.
 The seats were dark red - very plush material, the kind that were really low set and you kinda disappeared into them.

 Cinema interior.